PhilipCoder/willCore.mysql/README.md

  #### The syntax for assignables is:
 > proxyInstance.newPropertyName.newObjectType = assignmentValues (optional)

 * __Proxy Instance :__ An instance of a proxy that supports assignables.
-In the case of WillCore.Data, it can be the main proxy, a database proxy, table proxy or column proxy.
+In the case of WillCore.MySQL, it can be the main proxy, a database proxy, table proxy or column proxy.
 * __New Property Name :__  The name of the property that has to be created or set on the proxy.
 * __New Object Type :__ The type of the value that is created on the parent proxy.